 SC1-2 and Kiki, two homogeneous blocks of olivine with similar initial starting H+ concentrations but very different histories, compositions, and distributions of H+, were sequentially dehydrated in a gas-mixing furnace (Figure 6).
 The choice of baseline is well known as a major source of error in FTIR analyses, and associated errors in the resulting peak heights and areas may be as high as 30%, consistent across profiles.
 All profiles were normalized to a relatively homogeneous starting profile.
 While this error due to baseline selection is very large, it is a consistent offset for all estimates that is mostly eliminated by dividing by the initial values, which contain the same systemic error related to baseline choice.

 Path-integrated 3-dimensional diffusion modeling was then performed on each profile to estimate the rate of H+ movement after each heating step and associated errors (see Supplemental PDF).
 These efforts are described in more detail for each sample in the sections below.
-Much of the resulting diffusivities (see Supplemental Table) show H+ loss rates that are intermediate between the PP and PV rates.
+Most of the resulting diffusivities (see Supplemental Table) show H+ loss rates that are intermediate between the PP and PV rates.

 Dehydration of San Carlos olivine

 We determined H+ loss curves and diffusivities for bulk H+, [Si-Fe2+] at 3600 cm-1, and [Ti-3525] in San Carlos SC1-2.
 All spectra, baselines, profile data, and best-fit curves are provided in the Supplemental PDF.
-Selected profile data are shown in comparison with expected proton-polaron rate profiles in Figure 7, and all estimated diffusivities are shown as a function of heating time in Figure 8.
+Selected profile data are shown in comparison with expected PP rate profiles in Figure 7, and all estimated diffusivities are shown as a function of heating time in Figure 8.

 The height of the [Si-Fe2+] peak clearly decreases more slowly than the rest of the peaks and did not decrease in height during the first 5 heating steps at 800°C. After 43 hours, when the large majority of the initial H+ had left the crystal and the bulk of the remaining H+ was present in the [Si-Fe2+ peak], clear H+-loss profiles could be observed for [Si-Fe2+], with apparent diffusivities that were relatively fast compared to the initial stages and with a fast direction || a.
 These [Si-Fe2+] loss profiles also differ from the majority of profiles observed in this study in that they did not decrease to zero near the edges, but rather to about 40% of the initial concentration, which was the final concentration used when modeling the diffusivities.
 Over the course of the final heating steps, the rate of [Si] movement increased noticeably, from 10-12.6 m2/s at 19 hours to 10-11.8 m2/s || a at 68 hours.